openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 If the response does not contain a parameter, the Wallet is not required by this specification to perform any further steps.

+Note: In the Response Mode `direct_post` or `direct_post.jwt`, the Wallet can change the UI based on the Verifier's response to submission of the Authorization Response.

 Note: Response Mode `direct_post` without the `redirect_uri` could be less secure than the redirect-based Response Modes.
 For details, see (#security_considerations_direct_post).

-Note that in the Response Mode `direct_post` or `direct_post.jwt`, the Wallet can change the UI based on the Verifier's response to submission of the Authorization Response.

 ## Signed and Encrypted Responses {#jarm}